UK energy minister urges Scottish Government to 'rethink on nuclear' during war in Ukraine

-Greg Hands said the war in Ukraine gives the Scottish Government a “pretext” to end its block on new nuclear power stations.
+Greg Hands said the war in Ukraine gave the Scottish Government a “pretext” to end its block on new nuclear power stations.

-The Scottish Government said it is “absolutely clear” in its opposition to building new nuclear power plants and is instead working towards a net zero approach which will “offer many new opportunities”.
+The Scottish Government said it was “absolutely clear” in its opposition to building new nuclear power plants and was instead working towards a net zero approach that would “offer many new opportunities”.

 In an interview with the BBC on Monday morning, Mr Hands said: "There are already very good reasons to think again because nuclear is going to be a big part of our energy future to provide a base low.